aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-new-vpc.md

 Various parameters are used by the solution, these are listed below:

-1. '/ipsautomation-pipelinestack-suricata-cluster/suricata/cloudwatchconfig'
+1. '/<stack-name>/suricata/cloudwatchconfig'

     >This parameter is used to hold the CloudWatch Agent configuration that is used by the ECS hosts as they boot

-2. '/ipsautomation-pipelinestack-suricata-cluster/suricata/rulesets'
+2. '/<stack-name>/suricata/rulesets'

     >This parameter is read by the RulesFetcher container periodically.
-Modifications to this parameter will cause a ruleset download or potentially a removal to take place.
+Modifications to this parameter will cause a ruleset update, ruleset download or ruleset removal to take place.

-3. '/ipsautomation-pipelinestack/codebuild/container/rulesFetcher/md5sum'
+3. '/<stack-name>/codebuild/container/rulesFetcher/md5sum'

-    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository
+    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository.
+If no changes are detected, CodeBuild won't build a new rulesFetcher container to save CI/CD time.

-4. '/ipsautomation-pipelinestack/codebuild/container/rulesFetcher/uri'
+4. '/<stack-name>/codebuild/container/rulesFetcher/uri'

     >This parameter is used by CodeBuild to locate the ECR repository and image for the RulesFetcher container

-5. '/ipsautomation-pipelinestack/codebuild/container/suricata/md5sum'
+5. '/<stack-name>/codebuild/container/suricata/md5sum'

-    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository
+    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository.
+If no changes are detected, CodeBuild won't build a new Suricata container to save CI/CD time.

-6. '/ipsautomation-pipelinestack/codebuild/container/suricata/uri'
+6. '/<stack-name>/codebuild/container/suricata/uri'

     >This parameter is used by CodeBuild to locate the ECR repository and image for the Suricata container
 #### Amazon S3